Oleksandr Alfiorov: Public and political activities

 In 2001–2007, he was the head of the youth branch of the Union of Hetman Statesmen.
 Member of the Ukrainian Heraldry Society.

 From 2016 – member of the Supreme Council of the National Corps political party, party spokesperson.
 From 2018, he is the head of the all-Ukrainian campaign "Memory of the Nation".

 Head of the expert toponymic commission for processing proposals for renaming the objects of city subordination, the names of which are associated with the Russian Federation and/or its allies (satellites) at the Kyiv City State Administration.

-Author of the popular science YouTube channel Oleksandr Alfiorov.
+Since 2019, he became an author of the popular science YouTube channel Oleksandr Alfiorov.
+His first video he published was about the Kyiv neighborhood Mysholovka.
+The next few videos were mostly about the local Kyiv history and its landmarks.
+Eventually he expanded his videos to other historical subjects.

+Alfiorov serves as head of the expert group on Derussification in Kyiv.
+Among his proposals on this post is the replacement of Mykola Shchors monument with a statue of Symon Petliura and the installment of a monument to Pavlo Skoropadskyi on the site of the former Lenin monument in Bessarabska Square.